 Information collected about you during the study may also be looked at, in confidence, by authorised individuals from the University of Oxford and regulatory authorities, to check that the study is being carried out correctly.

 The University of Oxford is required to keep the data collected about you for at least 25 years after the end of the study.
-The end of the study is when the last health information is collected about study participants - this may be 20 years after the end of the scheduled GP data collection and the main results are analysed.
+The end of the study is when the last health information is collected about study participants - this may be up to 20 years after the last planned data collection from GP practices (5 years after your inclusion in the study) and the main results are analysed.

-European data protection regulations apply in this study and these laws require us to tell you about the rights you have over the personal data collected about you in the study.
+Even though the UK has left the European Union, European data protection regulations apply in this study.
+These laws require us to tell you about the rights you have over the personal data collected about you in the study.

 The University of Oxford is using your personal data for research purposes; it will only process personal data as necessary to undertake research that is being carried out in the public interest.
 This is known under data protection law as our legal basis for processing your personal data.

-If you are not happy with the way your data has been handled by the AMALFI team you have the right to lodge a complaint with the study sponsor (01865 616480 or firstname.lastname@example.org) and/ or the Information Commissioner’s Office (0303 123 1113 or www.ico.org.uk).
+If you are not happy with the way your data has been handled by the AMALFI team you have the right to lodge a complaint with the Information Commissioner’s Office (0303 123 1113 or www.ico.org.uk).